cmboling/doodly-doofest/workshop.md

         queries:
             - uses: <insert your query suite>
         ```
-1. Enable your custom configuration in the code scanning workflow file `.github/codeql/codeql-config.yml`
+2. Enable your custom configuration in the code scanning workflow file `.github/codeql/codeql-config.yml`

     **Hints**

     1. The `init` action supports a `config-file` parameter to specify a configuration file.

-1. After the code scanning action has completed are there new code scanning results?
+3. After the code scanning action has completed, are there new code scanning results?

 #### Adding your own code scanning suite to exclude rules

-Which queries are execute is determine by the code scanning suite for a target language.
+Which queries are executed is determined by the code scanning suite for a target language.
 You can create your own code scanning suite to change the set of included queries.

-By creating our own code scanning suite we can exclude the rule that caused the false positive in our Java project.
+By creating our own code scanning suite, we can exclude the rule that caused the false positive in our Java project.

 1. Create the file `custom-queries/code-scanning.qls` with the contents